Sjambok: United Kingdom

-In 1963, an enquiry into the police force of Sheffield in the United Kingdom found that rhino whips had been used on suspects.
+In 1963, an enquiry into the Sheffield City Police found that rhino whips had been used on suspects.

 Other types

 The name seems to have originated as cambuk in Indonesia, where it was the name of a wooden rod for punishing slaves, where it was possibly derived from the Persian chabouk or chabuk.
-When Malay slaves arrived in South Africa in the 1800s, the instrument and its name were imported with them, the material was changed to hide, and the name was finally incorporated into Afrikaans, spelled as sambok.
+When Malay slaves arrived in South Africa in the 17th and 18th centuries, the instrument and its name were imported with them, the material was changed to hide, and the name was finally incorporated into Afrikaans, spelled as sambok.
 It is known in Bengali as chabuk.

+In the Congo Free State, where it was called the chicotte, the whip was notoriously used to terrorise native labourers and countless other civilians, including children.
+It was mainly used as an instrument of torture and mutilation by the Force Publique, the primarily-native military that was used to suppress native dissent and uphold colonial rule.
+After 1908, when the Congo Free State was dissolved in the wake of international outcry at the widespread human rights abuses, the new Belgian administration made some effort to reform the colony, but the chicotte remained widely used.
+It was only formally prohibited in 1960, upon Democratic Congolese independence.

 The instrument is also known as imvubu (hippopotamus in Zulu), kiboko (hippopotamus in Swahili) and as mnigolo (hippopotamus in Malinké).
-In the Portuguese African colonies, the Congo Free State and the Belgian Congo, it was called a chicote, from the Portuguese word for whip, or fimbo and was used to force labour from local people through flogging, sometimes to death.
+In the Portuguese African colonies, it was called a chicote, from the Portuguese word for whip, and whence the French chicotte derived, or fimbo and was used to discipline indigenous labourers, leading to life-long mutilation and often death.
 The official tariff for punishment in this case was lowered in time from twenty strokes to eight, then (in 1949) six, and progressively four and two, until flogging was outlawed completely in 1955.

-In North Africa, particularly Egypt, the whip was called a kurbash, Arabic for whip.
+In north Africa, particularly Egypt, the whip was called a kurbash, Arabic for whip.
 The term shaabuug is used in the Somali language; it can also refer to a generic leather whip.